ultratrikx/tensorforest/README.md

 - **Community Engagement:** Collaborating with authorities and organizations to deploy TensorForest in wildfire-prone areas and gather feedback.
 - **Commercialization:** Exploring partnerships to promote widespread adoption for wildfire management.

-## Conclusion

-TensorForest represents a promising solution to wildfire prevention, leveraging drone technology and machine learning.
-The project underscores the importance of interdisciplinary collaboration and adaptability in addressing complex environmental challenges.
-The team's ongoing refinement and expansion aim to contribute to global wildfire prevention efforts.

 ## Getting Started

 To get a local copy up and running, follow these simple steps: